tmtsoftware/csw/csw-cluster-seed/README.md

 sbt csw-cluster-seed/universal:publishLocal

 This will create a "csw-cluster-seed.zip" and print the path where it is located.
-Unzip the file and enter the zip and follow the instructions below.
+Unzip the file and switch current working directory to the extracted folder and follow the instructions below.

 **Deploying a single seed application**